Some people distrust God because they object to the killings in the Bible that he either initiated directly or ordered the Israelites to carry out.

 The people living far from Noah knew of God’s existence through his natural revelation and of his moral superiority through their consciences.

 Plus, many of them were only a generation or two removed from Adam’s time on earth.
-Their elders may have even known him personally.
+Their elders may even have known him personally.

-Those who responded affirmatively to his entreaties still died in the great flood like their unrepentant neighbors, but unlike them, they inherited eternal life upon their deaths.
+Those who responded affirmatively to his entreaties still died in the great flood, like their unrepentant neighbors, but unlike them, they inherited eternal life upon their deaths.

 Were people forever doomed once the rains began, the fire and brimstone fell, or the Israelites invaded?
 Or could they still qualify for heaven in their final hours?